 - Newebe

-- Newebe is a distributed social network.
-Every user host their account.
-It allows social interaction without compromising your privacy.
-One day I expect to turn it into a Cozy app.
+- Newebe was a distributed social network.
+Every user hosted their account.
+It allowed social interaction without compromising your privacy.
+It didn't get any adoption but it was a kind of research lab for me around privacy and self-hosting.

 - Artforge